MikeDigitize/Getting_Started_With_TDD/README.md

 }
 ```

-Now the array is generated from scratch every time the `drawEuroMillions` method is called.
+Now the array is generated from scratch every time `drawEuroMillions` is called.
 And we've removed the coupling between tests.

 We're learning more and more about how this functionality should work.
 And now we can make an assumption that we're probably safe to do the same refactoring to the other global values we're exposing.
+These other values are constants, not dynamic.
-We can embed the values directly in our code.
+We can embed them directly in our code.
 They're not going to change.

 ```javascript
 const lottery = {